 - Be sure and ask about discounts when purchasing tickets.
 Many museums offer reduced prices for UNCW students, active or retired military personnel, seniors, and children and / or teenagers.

 - Further an area education through an in-depth tour.
-Wrightsville Beach is home to a number of eco-friendly kayak or boat tours, while downtown Wilmington visitors can explore the city via a walking tour, trolley tour, or even a Segway tour.
+Wrightsville Beach is home to a number of eco-friendly kayak or boat tours, while Downtown Wilmington, NC visitors can explore the city via a walking tour, trolley tour, or even a Segway tour.

 - Be sure and check out the local events calendars before your trips to see if any special programs are on the agenda.
 Many local museums offer guided tours, special exhibits, and even hands-on activities to make a museum visit even more engaging.